DioFeng/DioFeng.github.io/README.md

 - Junior CS student at USFCA 💻
 - Currently working as a TA for Data Structure & Algorithms 👣
 - Huge fan of Marvel movies and all sorts of TV(sci-fi, drama, sit-con, etc) 📺
-- 2021 goals: learn more skills in cs and get an internship 👓
+- 2021 goals: learn more skills in cs and get an internship(💔no intern - 2022, April update) 👓
 - Love gym, video games, and dogs 🐕

 # Reflections